Hurricane Sally Threatens Deadly Flooding In Southern US - UrduPoint

 "Be smart and be safe," he tweeted.

-But the NHC forecast that Sally will make a northward turn away from southeastern Louisiana, to make landfall along the southern coast of neighboring Mississippi and Alabama.
+But the NHC predicted that Sally would make a northward turn away from southeastern Louisiana, to make landfall along the southern coast of neighboring Mississippi and Alabama.

 There have been so many tropical storms in the Atlantic this year that the UN's World Meteorological Organization, which Names them, is about to run out of names for only the second time in history.